MicrosoftDocs/azure-stack-docs/azure-stack/hci/azure-stack-hci-oem-license.md

 - Install the latest versions of Azure Stack HCI, AKS, and Windows Server Datacenter 2022.

-- Receive the latest updates and security patches by keeping your Azure Stack HCI and AKS up to date.
+- Keep your Azure Stack HCI and AKS up to date for the latest updates and security patches.

-- Upgrade to the next version of Azure Stack HCI, once the lifecycle of the latest version ends, to continue receiving support and updates.
+- Upgrade to the next version of Azure Stack HCI, at the end of the current version lifecycle, for continuous support and updates.

 ## Verify license status

-To verify if you have an active Azure Stack HCI OEM License, do the following:
+To verify if you have an active Azure Stack HCI OEM License, use these steps:

 1. Go to [the Azure portal](https://portal.azure.com).
 2. Search for your Azure Stack HCI cluster.
-3. Under your cluster select **Overview** to check the **Billing status**.
+3. Under your cluster, select **Overview** to check the **Billing status**.
-    - If you have an active Azure Stack HCI OEM license, your billing status should be **OEM License** and your OEM License status should be **Activated**.
+    - If you have an active Azure Stack HCI OEM license, your billing status should be **OEM License**, and your OEM license status should be **Activated**.

         :::image type="content" source="media/oem-license/active-oem-license.png" alt-text="Screenshot of a cluster with an active Azure Stack HCI OEM license." lightbox="media/oem-license/active-oem-license.png":::

-    - If you don't have an active Azure Stack HCI OEM license, you'll see a billing status of **Billed monthly**.
+    - If you don't have an active Azure Stack HCI OEM license, you should see a billing status of **Billed monthly**, and an OEM license status of **Not activated** .

         :::image type="content" source="media/oem-license/no-active-oem-license.png" alt-text="Screenshot of a billed monthly cluster without an active Azure Stack HCI OEM license." lightbox="media/oem-license/no-active-oem-license.png":::